liamge/Hidden-Markov-Model/README.md

 Included in this model is an instance of the Viterbi algorithm used to decode a sequence of likely states given a string of observations

+main.py is an example of an implementation of the HMM trained on a corpus of the format:
+WORD\tPOS\n
+It then writes to the outfile the most likely states for each sequece of observations (in this case sentences)

 When trained on the WSJ corpus it achieved an accuracy of 92.85%